Aretha Franklin: The 'Fresh Air' Interview

 You toured with your father through churches through the Deep South.
 And I'm wondering what it was like for you during the days of segregation to tour through the Deep South [and] how that compared to what you were used to in Detroit.

 Well, it certainly was not what I was used to or accustomed to in Detroit.
 There were times that we were asked to go to the back of the restaurant, say, or we couldn't use the bathrooms.
-We got information that, Gulf, you could use the bathrooms there — and we didn't buy gas where we could not use the restrooms.
+We got information that, Gulf [gas stations], you could use the bathrooms there — and we didn't buy gas where we could not use the restrooms.
 So we went to Gulf a lot, I must tell you.

 You say about your father he was a minister.
 He was also a man, and that some women pursued him aggressively night and day.
 So he wasn't uncomfortable with that?